jdashton/elm-command-line-args/README.md

 worker.ports.stdin.send(["var1", "var2"])
 ```
 Let me know what's good or bad about this example.
 I'm also interested in paring out any parts that aren't necessary to this demonstration.

+In this example I'm only reading one line from `stdin` and writing only a couple of lines to `stdout`.
+However, it should be possible to extend this to cover the most common features of a standard Unix filter.